lewisnyman/lewisnyman.co.uk/src/_posts/2017-06-15-stop-clock-watching-measure-effectiveness-not-hours.md

 ### Set a good example

-If you're a CEO or in a leadership position, you can't encourage people to self-care and then work late yourself.
-It's what you do that sets the tone, not what you say.
-Be honest if you're feeling run down, and show your team what to do to fix it.
-Go for a walk or sleep in.
+If you’re in a leadership position, such as CEO, project managers, team leads, or a senior developer, you can’t encourage people to self-care and then work late yourself.
+It’s what you do that sets the tone, not what you say.
+Be honest if you’re feeling run down or not 100%, and demonstrate to your team what to do to fix it.
+Go for a walk, do some exercise, or sleep in.

 ### Reward people for looking after themselves